drmalc/bl2monitor/README.md

 You will see a GUI overlay.
 That's it.. for now.

 Notes:
-- CEGUI is implemented.
-No Lua binding yet.
+- CEGUI is implemented with Lua bindings.
 - lua is implemented, still needs a lot of work
 - compilation requires DX9 SDK